San Francisco is spending $5 million to deep-clean homeless shelters and SROs as the coronavirus outbreak threatens the city's most vulnerable residents

 China’s president has visited the city where the coronavirus outbreak started as Italy began a sweeping nationwide travel ban and people across the world...
 Belfast Telegraph Also reported by •bizjournals •NYTimes.com •Reuters

 Both Baltimore City and the State of Maryland took steps Wednesday to prepare for the possibility of a local outbreak of the COVID-19 coronavirus.
-Gov. Larry... bizjournals Also reported by •Seattle Times •The Verge
+Gov. Larry... bizjournals Also reported by •Seattle Times

 Tweets about this

+Márcio M. Silva San Francisco is spending $5 million to deep-clean homeless shelters and SROs as the coronavirus outbreak threatens… https://t.co/39OefWkxo5 31 minutes ago

-Arne Zabell RT @businessinsider: San Francisco is spending $5 million to deep-clean homeless shelters and SROs as the coronavirus outbreak threatens th… 18 minutes ago
+JESSE TATUA RT @businessinsider: San Francisco is spending $5 million to deep-clean homeless shelters and SROs as the coronavirus outbreak threatens th… 1 hour ago